Software-Engineering-Arena/SWE-PR/README.md

 **Monthly Trends Visualization**
 Beyond the table, we show interactive charts tracking how each agent's performance evolves month-by-month:
-- Acceptance rate trends (line curves)
+- Acceptance rate trends (line plots)
 - PR volume over time (bar charts)

 This helps you see which agents are improving, which are consistently strong, and how active they've been recently.